Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 • Yeast

-I have used black oil, sunflower seed, aloe lotion, apple cider vinegar (ACV), and dichotomous earth (DE) on my pigs.
+I have used black oil, sunflowers seed, aloe lotion, apple cider vinegar (ACV), and dichotomous earth (DE) on my pigs.
 I have noticed the sunflower seeds do help but take a few weeks longer to see the results.

 Aloe Lotion and Aloe

 I use aloe lotion three times a month on my pigs.
 They can’t get enough of the affection.
 I feel like rubbing aloe lotion on them makes a great bonding experience.
 Make sure to use it sparingly so you don’t block the pores.
-Aloe gel can be applied to the skin but don’t feed it to your pig, it won’t kill them, but it will make them sick inducing vomiting and diarrhea.
+Aloe gel can be applied to the skin but don’t feed it to your pig, it won’t kill them, but it will make them sick, inducing vomiting and diarrhea.

 Black Oil Sunflower Seeds